erickterra/jaberish/README.md

 }
 ```

-Will be a Bool randomly true or false;
+Will be a Bool randomly true or false.

 ---